oldD0g/budget-analysis/README.md

 and password, and the name of the table you want to use.

 ## Using setup.php
-This would be a great idea but I haven't actually written this file yet :-(
-Just follow the instructions below about how to create the database.

-At the bottom of each page, there are a set of buttons to control the system.
-A good starting point will be "Upload data".
-Data is expected to be comma separated, in the form:

-date,amount,description

-Once you have some data loaded, you will want to browse through it and identify some common transactions, to add categories and strings to match those categories.
-For instance, if you often buy take away food at "BACKOFBEYOND GRILL", you will probably want to click "Edit categories" and create a category called "Takeaway".
-Then click "Edit category guesses" and set up "BACKOFBEYOND GRILL" as a string for "Takeaway".
-To apply that to your imported data, you can then click on "Re-apply guesses".
-"Re-apply guesses" can be run anytime and will only alter the category of transactions that are "Uncategorised".

 ## How to get started/install it?
 You need to create a MySQL database.
 To avoid having to give this code full access to